 Dragging heavy fridges or furniture without protective pads may cause surface marks.
 In some cases, a single plank can be removed and substituted for by a new undamaged plank.

 Call ID Flooring for a service call by one of our professional installers.

 Solid timber flooring typically lasts between 25 and 35 years.
 However, you can expect jarrah to fare better.
 Not only will it last longer than other types of timber, but jarrah has the reputation of increasing its beauty over time.

 Jarrah flooring exposed to sunlight may eventually show a change in colour.
 Depending on your interior design choice, this change may be favourable, as it typically brings about a darkening of the wood and a deepening of the grains’ colour.

 Jarrah is beautiful Australian wood, famous for its durability, which makes jarrah flooring an ideal choice for rooms of high foot traffic, rooms prone to moisture and homes susceptible to termite infestation.

 Jarrah is a rich decorative timber whose natural beauty adds warmth and elegance to any room of the home.

-Visit Integra Direct’s Gold Coast showrooms and see for yourself.
+Visit ID Flooring’s Gold Coast showrooms and see for yourself.